neelchauhan/www.neelc.org/content/posts/diy-hpe-sas-cable.md

 When sourcing the official sources, I was in back and forth conversations with HPE and their "part suppliers" to no avail.
-And no, I did not get the right SAS cable.
-The worst part, the ticket is still open.
+And no, I did not get the right SAS cable. ~~The worst part, the ticket is still open.~~ **EDIT:** HPE did agree to send out a genuine SAS cable, yay!
+When will I get it, I don't know, but I hope HPE isn't slower than Temu or Shein.

 This is something I would expect from Apple, a company making devices with soldiered everything and a history of fighting repair.
 I don't expect this from